devtut/generate/docs/python/decorators.md

 ---
-metaTitle: Decorators
+metaTitle: "Decorators"
-description: Decorator function, Decorator class, Decorator with arguments (decorator factory), Making a decorator look like the decorated function, Using a decorator to time a function, Create singleton class with a decorator
+description: "Decorator function, Decorator class, Decorator with arguments (decorator factory), Making a decorator look like the decorated function, Using a decorator to time a function, Create singleton class with a decorator"
 ---

 # Decorators